Peachy BBQ-Style Sloppy Joes

 My husband loves traditional comfort food.
-Give him a plate of American Chop Suey, macaroni and cheese, meatloaf and/or mashed potatoes and he's a happy camper.
-Sloppy Joes are one of his favorites, but many recipes for it are pretty bland and uninspired.
+Give him a plate of American Chop Suey, macaroni and cheese or meatloaf and mashed potatoes and he's a happy camper.
+Sloppy Joes are one of his favorites, but many recipes for it are fairly bland and uninspired.
 So when I make Sloppy Joe sandwiches I always do something special to amp up the flavors.
 Sometimes I'll add extra tomato paste and some Italian seasonings for what I call Sloppy Giuseppe sandwiches.
 Other times I'll add oregano, a touch of cinnamon and some crumbled feta cheese and top the ground beef mixture with a simple Tzatziki sauce made from yogurt cucumber and garlic sauce for what I call Greek Joes.

 I'm a big fan of barbecue and my favorite BBQ sauce is thick, sweet and smoky, so I decided to create Southern style sweet and smoky Sloppy Joes that combine my favorite barbecue sauce flavors with sweet Georgia peaches.
 I'm pleased to say that my recipe is not only delicious but also husband-approved!